ajzawawi/js-interview-prep/README.md

 This repo contains a number of JavaScript interview questions that can be used for interview prep or when vetting potential candidates.

-Some suggested answers are provided along with relevant resources are posted in the answers folder.
+Some suggested answers along with relevant resources are posted in the answers folder.
 You can also submit answers to questions as a contributor.

 ## Table of Contents